 - Operation at slow speeds or stopped in the water. - 2.
 Operation with a high bow angle. - Utilization of canvas top, side curtains and back curtains. - 4.
-A tail wind. - Operation of engines or generators in confined areas or at dock side. - 6.
+A tail wind. - Operation of engines or generators in confined areas created by the boat, by the boat and adjoining structures or at docksides. - 6.
 Any blockage of hull exhaust outlets.